brpo01/LEMP-STACK-2/lemp-stack-2.md

 # **WEB STACK IMPLEMENTATION (LEMP STACK) IN AWS**

-This Project covers the implementation of developing a boilerplate LEMP Stack app from start to finish and deploying to **AWS** (Amazon Web Services).
+This Project covers the implementation of developing a LEMP Stack app from start to finish and deploying to **AWS** (Amazon Web Services).
 The LEMP Stack is a Technology Stack.
 A Technology stack comprises of framework/tools that are used in building a software application.
 The LEMP Acronym stands for Linux, Nginx, MySQL, PHP.

 - Linux - It is an operating system that is free and open source, and was built from UNIX.
 We would be creating our AWS EC2 instance on a virtual Server.